-- select further individual risks from the Corporate Risk Register for scrutiny. - review and approve the revised version of the Performance Management Framework. - review the results of the IT external assessment - receive an update on the technical consultation on Business Rates
+- select further individual risks from the Corporate Risk Register for scrutiny. - review and approve the revised version of the Performance Management Framework. - review other management assurance frameworks - receive an update on the technical consultation on Business Rates

 Independence

 The key criterion in assessing the independence of the Committee is that its members are non-executives and their conduct on the Committee is independent of political allegiances.
 My assessment is that this has been the case this year and I thank members of the Committee for their contribution.